boxcutter/kvm/docs/NVIDIA_JETSON_DEVELOPER_KIT_SETUP.md

 rules, which will be less reliable than the service configuration.

 ```
+# Check if vcan module is present
+lsmod | grep vcan
+sudo modprobe vcan
+# if you see this - load modules
+# modprobe: FATAL: Module vcan not found in directory /lib/modules/$(uname -r)
+sudo apt-get update
+sudo apt install linux-modules-extra-$(uname -r)

 # Create a new service file
 sudo tee /etc/systemd/system/vcan.service > /dev/null <<EOF
 [Unit]